skoussou/aws-lambdas-to-azure-quarkus-containers/quickstart-lambda-to-quarkus-cronjob/README.md

   ```

-* For a lambda which starts as the result of REST API call place the lambda code in [JobMain.java#run](src/main/java/com/redhat/cloudnative/token/madeup/JobMain.java).
+* For a lambda which starts as the result of a one-time Job place the lambda code in [JobMain.java#run](src/main/java/com/redhat/cloudnative/token/madeup/JobMain.java).
     ```JAVA
     @ApplicationScoped
     public class JobMain {